isabelle-prover/isabelle-go-codegen/README.md

 If you supply a different entry point when starting the container (e.g.
 `/bin/bash`), you can also play with the Go target interactively.

+Again, the `docker build` may take quite a while, but `docker run` should complete within a few minutes.

 In the container, the code will be generated into the folder `/home/isabelle/go-code-gen/go_test/export`.
 By using the following Docker